phoenixnap/terraform-provider-pnap/docs/resources/server.md

 * `management_access_allowed_ips` - A list of IPs allowed to access the Management UI.
 Supported in single IP, CIDR and range format.
 When undefined, Management UI is disabled.
 * `install_os_to_ram` - If true, OS will be installed to and booted from the server's RAM.
 On restart RAM OS will be lost and the server will not be reachable unless a custom bootable OS has been deployed.
 Only supported for ubuntu/focal.
 Default value is `false`.
 * `cloud_init` - Cloud-init configuration details.
+* `netris_controller` - Netris Controller configuration properties.
+Knowledge base article to help you can be found [here](https://phoenixnap.com/kb/netris-bare-metal-cloud#deploy-netris-controller).
+* `netris_softgate` - Netris Softgate configuration properties.
+Follow [instructions](https://phoenixnap.com/kb/netris-bare-metal-cloud#deploy-netris-softgate) for retrieving the required details.
 * `tags` - The tags assigned if any.
 * `network_configuration` - Entire network details of bare metal server.
 * `provisioned_on` - Date and time when server was provisioned.

 The `cloud_init` block has one field:
 * `user_data` - User data for the cloud-init configuration in base64 encoding.

+The `netris_controller` block has three fields:
+* `host_os` - Host OS on which the Netris Controller is installed.
+* `netris_web_console_url` - The URL for the Netris Controller web console.
+* `netris_user_password` - Auto-generated password set for user 'netris' in the web console.

+The `netris_softgate` block has one field:
+* `host_os` - Host OS on which the Netris Softgate is installed.

 The `tags` block has field `tag_assignment`.
 The `tag_assignment` block has 5 fields: